Early Signs of Alzheimer's Disease

 Common Early Signs and Symptoms of Alzheimer’s Disease

 Many older people experience what are called “senior moments”; becoming forgetful about things like the password for their email account, leaving behind a shopping list, or losing their car keys for a brief time.
 These are momentary lapses in memory, or “mental glitches” that commonly come with aging.
-However, when memory loss worsens and stars to disrupt everyday life, interfering with your loved one’s ability to function at home or work, it is time to seek professional help.
+However, when memory loss worsens and starts to disrupt everyday life, interfering with one’s ability to function at home or work, it is time to seek professional help.

 Risk factors like age, genetics and family history as well as issues like high blood pressure or cholesterol, diabetes, and stroke can all increase the chances of developing Alzheimer’s.
-Here are just a few of the early signs of Alzheimer’s to be on the lookout for in your loved one.
+Here are just a few of the early signs of Alzheimer’s

 - Memory loss: Memory issues that affect everyday life should not be ignored.
 Your loved one may start forgetting important dates or events or information they just recently learned.
 Your loved one may also start to rely on you more and more to help them remember appointments or where they’re supposed to be on certain days.